 A cool study from 2011[ii] found that overcoming stressful circumstances with your spouse early in the marriage makes you far more able to deal with stress later in life.
 In this study high marital satisfaction (especially good communication and support) enabled couples to build up resilience to stress, which helped them adjust to stressful life events such as the transition to parenthood.
 Other research shows that high marital quality can help couples cope with difficult circumstances such as financial pressure and illness[iii].

 When your marriage is going well you start to embody the traits you admire in each other, allowing you both to grow as people.
-High satisfaction with your marriage and with who your spouse is naturally leads to admiration of your spouse.
+High satisfaction with your marriage and with who your spouse naturally leads to the admiration of your spouse.
 When couples admire each other they work to embody the positive traits they see in each other.
-In a well functioning marriage both spouses therefore “sharpen” each other and help make each other better[iv].
+In a well-functioning marriage both spouses, therefore “sharpen” each other and help make each other better[iv].

 “As iron sharpens iron, so one person sharpens another” Proverbs 27:17 NIV.
-That’s the principal at play here.
+That’s the principle at play here.